 Pitfall #2 – Being Transfer Happy

 The key to using these accounts is to keep it simple.
 Don’t go crazy transferring money back and forth multiple times.
-It would get confusing, be a waste of time, and your bank may charge you a fee for too much activity.
+It would get confusing, be a waste of time, and your bank may charge you a monthly fee for too much activity.

 Pitfall #3 – Having your emergency fund in a regular savings account

-Looking at our account name screenshot, you’ll notice there’s no “emergency fund.” rest assured, we do have one.
-It’s just with a different bank.
-Ally Bank offers one of the best online savings accounts with interest rates 20x higher than that of the average bank’s savings account.
+Ally Bank is a great option for online banking, they offer one of the best online savings accounts with interest rates many times higher than that of the average bank’s savings account.
 That means you’ll earn a lot more interest!

 At the end of the day

 Using multiple bank accounts can be a massive game-changer for your budgeting system!
 I strongly urge you to give it a try and see how much faster you gain traction with your financial goals!
 Being able to see your progress is hugely motivating!
 Be sure you do your homework, though, and find a bank that suits your needs (fee-free)!

 Articles relating to managing multiple bank accounts for budgeting:

 - It’s a Better Budget

 - Sinking Funds – The Smartest Strategy On Saving Huge Stacks of Money